-During public scoping for the East Everglades wilderness study and during public review of the Draft General Management Plan / East Everglades Wilderness Study / Environmental Impact Statement, a variety of perspectives on wilderness were expressed.
+During public scoping for the East Everglades wilderness study, a variety of perspectives on wilderness were expressed.
 Most people who supported wilderness did so because they value natural conditions; primitive recreation; and opportunities for solitude, particularly as portions of south Florida become more developed.
-Some who opposed wilderness designation did so because many areas in the East Everglades have some human imprint; others opposed wilderness because of concerns that certain activities (such as airboating and ongoing restoration activities) would be restricted or eliminated.
-These public comments were considered in the determination of eligible wilderness acres in the Wilderness Study.
+Some who opposed wilderness designation did so because many areas in the East Everglades have some human imprint; others opposed wilderness because of concerns that certain activities (such as airboating) would be restricted or eliminated.

-Implications of Managing Lands Proposed for Wilderness and Proposed for Potential Wilderness
+Implications of Managing Lands Proposed for Wilderness

-Lands within the East Everglades Addition that are proposed for wilderness designation in the "Record of Decision" for the final GMP/East Everglades Wilderness Study will be managed as wilderness until such time as Congress specifically decides whether or not to include them in a formal wilderness designation (NPS Management Policies 2006).
-Lands identified as potential wilderness will also be managed as wilderness to the extent that existing nonconforming conditions allow.
+Any lands within the East Everglades Addition that are proposed for wilderness designation in the "Record of Decision" for this planning process are to be managed "to preserve wilderness character" until such time as Congress specifically decides whether or not to include them in a formal wilderness designation (NPS Management Policies 2006).
+This mean that management activities on lands proposed for wilderness cannot be allowed to diminish the wilderness character of those lands.